srycyk/visitor/README.md

-In the directories, **app/views/application/** and **app/helpers/concerns/**, there are a number of shared utilities that bring constistency across the site, and significantly reduce code duplication, allowing global changes, in mass, to be made in one stroke.
+In the directories, **app/views/application/** and **app/helpers/concerns/**, there are a number of shared utilities that bring consistency across the site, and significantly reduce code duplication, allowing global changes to be propagated in a single stroke.

-These are most useful in  the views, notably, for the HTML forms, headings, links and buttons.
+These are chiefly for the views,
+*(where code repetition is often most rife)*, notably, the HTML forms, headings, links and buttons.

 The various HTML input types are dealt with in *app/helpers/concerns/form_field_group_helper.rb*.

-There are some other standardised Bootstrap controls for *form_for* attributes and tables in *app/helpers/concerns/html_settings.rb*.
+There are some other standardised Bootstrap controls for *form_for* attributes and tables, in *app/helpers/concerns/html_settings.rb*.

 There are three preset form sizes controlled by the class, *app/helpers/concerns/form_field_settings.rb*.

-The links, (which can appear as text, buttons or icons), are called from the helper methods in *app/helpers/concerns/link_up_helper.rb*.
+The links, (which can appear as text, buttons or icons), are called from the helper methods, in *app/helpers/concerns/link_up_helper.rb*.
-Perhaps this code needs a further refactoring, but most of it is okay.
+Perhaps this code needs further refactoring, but most of it is okay.

 As for the model classes.